Network topology: Hybrid

 Hybrid topology is also known as hybrid network.
 Hybrid networks combine two or more topologies in such a way that the resulting network does not exhibit one of the standard topologies (e.g., bus, star, ring, etc.).
 For example, a tree network (or star-bus network) is a hybrid topology in which star networks are interconnected via bus networks.
 However, a tree network connected to another tree network is still topologically a tree network, not a distinct network type.
 A hybrid topology is always produced when two different basic network topologies are connected.

 A star-ring network consists of two or more ring networks connected using a multistation access unit (MAU) as a centralized hub.

 Snowflake topology is meshed at the core, but tree shaped at the edges.

 Two other hybrid network types are hybrid mesh and hierarchical star.
+Many supercomputing systems, such as those in the TOP500, have custom network architectures such as torus interconnect.
+Custom network topologies are possible depending on application.
+The spine-leaf architecture is common in hyperscale data centers.

 Centralization

 The star topology reduces the probability of a network failure by connecting all of the peripheral nodes (computers, etc.) to a central node.
 When the physical star topology is applied to a logical bus network such as Ethernet, this central node (traditionally a hub) rebroadcasts all transmissions received from any peripheral node to all peripheral nodes on the network, sometimes including the originating node.
 All peripheral nodes may thus communicate with all others by transmitting to, and receiving from, the central node only.
 The failure of a transmission line linking any peripheral node to the central node will result in the isolation of that peripheral node from all others, but the remaining peripheral nodes will be unaffected.
 However, the disadvantage is that the failure of the central node will cause the failure of all of the peripheral nodes.

 If the central node is passive, the originating node must be able to tolerate the reception of an echo of its own transmission, delayed by the two-way round trip transmission time (i.e. to and from the central node) plus any delay generated in the central node.
 An active star network has an active central node that usually has the means to prevent echo-related problems.

 A tree topology (a.k.a. hierarchical topology) can be viewed as a collection of star networks arranged in a hierarchy.
-This tree structure has individual peripheral nodes (e.g. leaves) which are required to transmit to and receive from one other node only and are not required to act as repeaters or regenerators.
+This tree structure has individual peripheral nodes (e.g., leaves) which are required to transmit to and receive from one other node only and are not required to act as repeaters or regenerators.
 Unlike the star network, the functionality of the central node may be distributed.